Debt Market Monitor Q4 2019

 - Institutional funds continue to be very active in the Spanish market both in sponsor-driven and sponsor-less situations, with an ability to structure complexities at speed as they are more open to complex structures.

 - In contrast, lenders have become increasingly inflexible as they look to manage the downside risk, especially in cyclical sectors (e.g. automotive, construction engineering, etc.)

 - We expect reduced volumes in certain cyclical industrial sectors, especially as valuation mismatch between buyer and seller becomes more pronounced.
 In contrast, where resilience is proven, we expect a larger volume of refinancings and repricings

 Spanish deals per quarter

-Q4-19 continued the 2019 trend with increased leveraged loan activity, predominantly driven by an uptick in refinances versus 2018.
+Q4-19 continued the Spanish trend, with 2019 with upward leveraged loan activity, predominantly driven by an uptick in refinances versus 2018.

 - The Italian lending landscape remains hampered not only by macro-economic and geopolitical uncertainty, but also the longer term structural challenges of high public debt levels, sub-par balance sheet solidity of the banking sector and weak economic growth

 - The new coalition government, is reducing political uncertainty, especially on the international stage.
 This has contributed to a reduction of credit spreads, and consequently, the cost of debt - easing access to credit for borrowers and pushing banks to pursue leveraged finance more aggressively in order to seek satisfactory returns

 - Non-bank liquidity (both private debt and higher yield bond market) growth continues, driven by the fragility of the mid-market bank landscape, favourable regulatory evolution for non-bank lenders and borrowers hunt for enhanced flexibility